ATTENTION ALL LICENSED GENERAL CONTRACTORS AND DELEADERS:

 Thank you for your interest in the Newton Housing Rehabilitation Program, a federally-funded program, that provides funding assistance for housing rehabilitation.
 Eligible applicants include income-eligible homeowners, nonprofit affordable housing organizations and the Newton Housing Authority.
 The principal purpose of the Program is to increase the supply of decent, safe and sanitary affordable housing in the City of Newton.
 Eligible properties include owner-occupied single and two-family residential structures and owner-occupied condominium units and deed-restricted affordable rental units owned by a nonprofit housing organization or the Newton Housing Authority.

-All funding assistance is in the form of a deferred payment loan at zero percent interest due upon sale or transfer of the property with two exceptions: (1) the cost of deleading is in the form of a grant and (2) emergency funding assistance for hoarding clean up is in the form of a grant up to $5,000 and available for who are receiving or willing to receive mental health services.
+All funding assistance is in the form of a deferred payment loan at zero percent interest due upon sale or transfer of the property with two exceptions: (1) Hazard Abatement including deleading is in the form of a grant and (2) emergency funding assistance for hoarding clean up is in the form of a grant up to $5,000 and available for who are receiving or willing to receive mental health services.

 Program assistance is for Priority and Non-Priority work items: